Everything you need to develop your fitness app marketing plan

 Next steps: reaching your target market

 Defining your target market is a critical step in the development of your overall strategy.
+In a recent Forbes article about FitOn they revealed that, as a category, most fitness apps only retain 15% of users in the first 30 days.
 With so many fitness apps already available to install, it’s important to identify what makes your product unique and how to make this known to potential users.

 There are several tools that can be used to reach your marketing goals.
 Below you can learn which ones are available and what makes them an asset to your overall strategy.